dionnyprensa/dev_challenge/Challenge1/readme.md

 ----------

 ### Data Lake hierarchy
-I decided to use a hierarchy where the date and time will take priority in the physical partition.
-This adds value due to the fact of having the possibility to save time when it's necessary to filter for a particular day, regardless of the hour, or to retrieve records at a specific hour, regardless of the day.
+I decided to use a system (file hierarchy) in which the date and time will take priority in the physical partition.
+This adds value since it can save time when it's necessary to filter a particular day, regardless of the hour.
+It is also possible to retrieve records from a specific hour, regardless of the day.

 Let's start